 The jury found the bus company negligent and awarded $5 Million in damages (reduced by 25% fault assigned to the bicyclist).

-Upheld by verdict in the Indiana Court of Appeals, Durham School Services, Inc. eventually paid $4,400,000 to satisfy the judgment a year and one-half later.
+Upheld by the verdict in the Indiana Court of Appeals, Durham School Services, Inc. eventually paid $4,400,000 to satisfy the judgment a year and one-half later.